 If you are just beginning your personal injury case in Ontario, California, it is normal to want to know how long your case might take.
 Unfortunately, this is highly subjective, with timelines varying drastically from case to case.
 Learning what to expect from the timeframe of your individual case takes breaking down the factors at play.

-If you have questions or would like a free case review, contact our Ontario personal injury lawyers today.
+If you have questions or would like a free case review, contact our Ontario personal injury lawyers.

 Typical Timeline for a Personal Injury Case

-Understanding how long a personal injury case may take in Ontario requires knowledge of the timeline of a typical claim.
-How long each stage will take depends on the complexity of the case and the cooperation of the insurance provider and parties involved.
+Understanding how long a personal injury case may take in Ontario requires familiarity with the stages of a typical claim.
+The length of each stage depends on the complexity of the case and the cooperation of the insurance provider and other parties involved.

 Initial Medical Treatment and Recovery Period

-Most personal injury cases begin with the accident victim receiving medical care and keeping up with a doctor’s treatment plan.
-This phase could take several weeks up to a few months depending on the severity of the injuries.
-However, it is important to wait before continuing until the victim has an idea of how much the injury will impact his or her life and future.
+Most personal injury cases begin with the injured person receiving medical care and following a doctor’s treatment plan.
+This phase may take several weeks to a few months, depending on the severity of the injuries.
+In many cases, it is advisable to wait until the injured person has a clearer understanding of how the injury may affect daily life and future medical needs before resolving the claim.

 Investigation and Evidence Gathering

-The next phase consists of investigations of the accident to determine its cause and name the at-fault party or parties.
-This stage of a personal injury case also involves evidence collection.
-It may take a few months or longer depending on the complexity of the case.
+The next phase involves investigating the accident to determine its cause and identify potentially at-fault parties.
+This stage also includes evidence collection.
+It may take several months or longer, depending on the complexity of the case.

 Settlement vs. Trial: Key Timeline Differences

-Whether or not a personal injury case in Ontario goes to trial is a significant factor in how long it will take overall.
-A settlement is typically much faster than a personal injury trial.
-In most cases, a settlement can be reached within around three to six months.
+Whether a personal injury case in Ontario resolves through settlement or proceeds to trial can significantly affect the timeline.
+A settlement is generally faster than a trial.
+In many cases, a settlement may be reached within several months, although timing varies.

 Factors That Affect the Length of Your Case